faraggi/articles/truffle-eea-private-transactions.md

 ```

-The [rest of the owl](https://i.imgur.com/4fVoQoQ.png) is to add the needed logic in the `eea-overloads.ts` file and the `overrides` variable for it to interract with the [web3eeajs library](https://www.npmjs.com/package/web3-eea).
+The [rest of the owl](https://i.imgur.com/4fVoQoQ.png) is to add the needed logic in the `eea-overloads.ts` file and the `overrides` variable for it to interact with the [web3eeajs library](https://www.npmjs.com/package/web3-eea).

 ![PegaSys owl](https://i.imgur.com/4fVoQoQ.png)